ghedo/pflask/docs/pflask.1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Create a new network namespace and if the argument is present, move the _"dev"_ network interface inside the container and rename it to _"name"_.
+Create a new network namespace and if the argument is present, move the _"dev"_ network interface inside the container and rename it to _"name"_ inside the container.
+Once the container terminates, this interface will be destroyed.

 `-u, --user=<user>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Run the command as _"user"_.
+Run the command as _"user"_ inside the container.

 `-r, --root=<dir>`